 Zoom video conferencing

-Zoom can be used for online meetings, virtual office hours, pre-recorded presentations and lecture streaming.
+Zoom enables online meetings, virtual office hours, pre-recorded presentations and lecture streaming.

 Practical tips